JacobInwald/pwdtools-macgpu/README.md

 # pwdtools-macgpu

-The `pwdtools-gpu` project is a GPU-based password cracking tool that utilizes the Metal framework for parallel computations.
+A GPU-accelerated password cracking tool that utilizes the Metal framework for parallel computations.
 It provides a brute force engine for cracking passwords.

 ## Features